-The map below of proposed logging in the Central Highlands, home of the Leadbeater's Possum, shows planned logging of Ash forest in yellow and previously logged areas in red.
+The map above of proposed logging in the Central Highlands, home of the Leadbeater’s Possum, shows planned logging of Ash forest in yellow and previously logged areas in red.
 Click the map below for a larger view.

 What’s at stake